-At Oncology Recovery Services Inc. we see a wide range of patients with a variety of symptoms that arise during or after their cancer treatment.
+At Oncology Recovery Services Inc. , a clinic specialised in cancer care, we see a wide range of patients with a variety of symptoms that arise during or after their cancer treatment.
 Our team specialises in reducing these limitations.

 Physical limitations of cancer treatment